 Social Anxiety: Diagnosis

-One of the things a child may be anxious about is whether she appears anxious, and will be judged negatively for it.
-To meet the criteria, the anxiety must occur in settings with peers and not just with adults, and must last for 6 months or more.
+To meet diagnostic criteria, the anxiety must occur in settings with peers and not just with adults, and must last for six months or more.

 Some kids downplay their symptoms or even refuse to acknowledge them in an effort to avoid embarrassing scrutiny; as a result, the diagnosing clinician will often interview parents, teachers and other caregivers to more accurately understand symptoms.